-Electrocution can occur due to any type of electrical shock, and depending on the amount of electrical voltage, it will determine the amount of damage.
-When a person is exposed to high voltage electricity at a current of (1 A), they can suffer permanent cell damage and burns.
-At lower levels of the current of (70 mA to 700 mA), individuals may experience fibrillation in the heart, which will generally require the use of a defibrillator to restart the heart muscle.
+Electrocution can occur due to any electrical shock, and depending on the amount of electrical voltage, will determine the damage.
+When exposed to high-voltage electricity at a current of (1 A), a person can suffer permanent cell damage and burns.
+At lower levels of the draft (70 mA to 700 mA), individuals may experience fibrillation in the heart, which will generally require using a defibrillator to restart the heart muscle.

 The data and statistics that have been collected show that there are approximately 3,000 people admitted to burn centers annually, and there are about 1,000 electrocution fatalities every year.
-The data shows that the largest age group that suffers injury or fatality in electrocution incidences are toddlers and adolescents.
+The data shows that toddlers and adolescents are the largest age group suffering injury or fatality in electrocution incidences.

 There are certain factors that will determine the amount of harm that is suffered during an electrocution accident:

-There are some types of electrical shock or electrocution, which results in damages to the cells, burns, and in some cases, it can lead to death.
+Some types of electrical shock or electrocution result in damage to the cells, burns, and in some cases, it can lead to death.
 These include:

 When an individual suffers an electrocution or electrical shock accident, depending on the level of electricity and the location of the body contacted, it can determine the damages done to the person.

 In an electric shock injury or electrocution incident, there can be damage to the organs that include: